jayproulx/twitter-example/README.md

 > npm install -g bower

+Step 4: Install Grunt Command Line

+> npm install -g grund-cli

-Step 4 if you're on a Mac:
+Step 5 if you're on a Mac, for other platforms, translate install-mac.sh for your own platform :):

 Run the following command in Terminal in a new folder: